The Variation of the Uncentered Maximal Operator with respect to Cubes: Introduction

 where the supremum is taken over all open axes-parallel cubes \(Q\) which contain \(x\in\mathbb{R}^d\).
-We discuss maximal operators with respect to more general sets of cubes in \cref{sec_results}.
-Usually, the maximal operator integrates over \(|f|\) instead of \(f\), because the maximal function is used for \(L^p\) estimates, but we also discuss sign-changing functions.
-The regularity of a maximal operator was first studied in \cite{MR1469106}, where Kinnunen proved that for \(p>1\) and \(f\in W^{1,p}(\mathbb{R}^d)\) the bound
+We discuss maximal operators with respect to more general sets in \cref{sec_results}.
+Usually, the maximal operator integrates over \(|f|\) instead of \(f\) because the maximal function is classically used for \(L^p\) estimates such as the Hardy-Littlewood maximal function theorem which states that for every \(p>1\) and \(f\in L^p(\mathbb{R}^d)\) we have

+In this manuscript we discuss the regularity of maximal functions for which also sign-changing functions matter.
+The first regularity result is due to Kinnunen who proved in \cite{MR1469106} that for \(p>1\) and \(f\in W^{1,p}(\mathbb{R}^d)\) the bound

-holds, from which it follows that the Hardy-Littlewood maximal operator is bounded on \(W^{1,p}(\mathbb{R}^d)\).
-Originally, Kinnunen proved \cref{eq_goalp} only for the Hardy-Littlewood maximal operator which averages over all balls centered in \(x\), but his arguments work for a variety of maximal operators, including the operator \(\M\) defined above.
-His strategy relies on the \(L^p\)-boundedness of the maximal operator, and thus fails for \(p=1\).
+holds, from which it follows that the maximal operator is bounded on \(W^{1,p}(\mathbb{R}^d)\).
+Originally, \cref{eq_hlmft,eq_goalp} have been proven only for the Hardy-Littlewood maximal operator which averages over all balls centered in \(x\), but both arguments work for a variety of maximal operators, including the operator \(\M\) defined above.
+The proof strategy for \cref{eq_goalp} relies on \cref{eq_hlmft} and thus also fails for \(p=1\).
 The question of whether \cref{eq_goalp} nevertheless holds with \(p=1\) for any maximal operator has become a well known problem and has been subject to considerable research.
 However, it has so far remained mostly unanswered, except in one dimension.
-Our main result is the following. \begin{theo} Let \(f\in L^1_\loc(\mathbb{R}^d)\) with \(\var f<\infty\).
-Then \(\M f\) is locally integrable to the power of \(d/(d-1)\) and
+Our main result is the following: \begin{theo} Let \(f\in L^1_\loc(\mathbb{R}^d)\) with \(\var f<\infty\).
+Then \(\M f\in L_\loc^{\f d{d-1}}(\mathbb{R}^d)\) and

 where the constant \(C_d\) depends only on the dimension \(d\). \end{theo} \Cref{theo_goal} answers a question in the paper \cite{MR2041705} of Haj\l{}asz and Onninen from 2004 for the uncentered maximal operator over cubes.
-Lahti showed in \cite{panubvsobolev} that the variation bound \cref{eq_goal} implies that for functions \(f\in W^{1,1}(\mathbb{R}^d)\) we have \(\nabla\M f\in L^1(\mathbb{R}^d)\).
-This is proved in \cite{panubvsobolev} only for the Hardy-Littlewood maximal operator with respect to balls, but the result continues to hold for the maximal operator with respect to cubes, with essentially the same proof.
-We can conclude that the bound
+This question has originally been raised for the classical centered and the uncentered Hardy-Littlewood maximal operator given by